bast/paragliding-aerodynamics/slides.md

   **tendency to return to equilibrium** (above your head)
 - pilot is the weight on a long pendulum -> tendency to restore
 - wing design supports stability (especially beginner wings)
-- you will notice reduced stability if you reduce wing span (e.g. during "big ears" or "big big ears" maneuver)
+- reduced stability if you reduce wing span (e.g. during "big ears" or "big big ears" maneuver)
 - roll/pitch/yaw movements are typically coupled (it is however possible to do them
   separately: dolphining, spiral/looping, heli)